• Contact Us

 • Any Kind of Timers.
 Yes, that includes silent timers.
 The only way you can tell time during the test is an analog watch, the clock in the testing room, and the timer display on the tablet.

 • Hats or Hoods.
 Particularly important to remember during the winter, when everyone wears hats.
-Brave the cold on the walk from your car to the testing room, and leave the hat in the car.
+Brave the cold on the walk from your car to the testing room, and leave the hat in the car or locker.
+The exceptions are religious headwear.

 • Any Electronic Device.
-This includes cell phones, tablets (other than the one they give you), fitness-tracking devices, beepers, pagers, electronic cigarettes, headsets, calculators, and pretty much anything with a battery (except for an analog watch).
-Leave it all in the car.
+Other than one cell phone, all electronic devices including tablets, fitness-tracking devices, beepers, pagers, electronic cigarettes, headsets, calculators, and pretty much anything with a battery (except for an analog watch) are prohibited.
+Leave it all in the car or in the physical locker they assign you.

 • Non-analog Watches.
 That includes digital watches (i.e., watches that display the time in numerical digits), alarm watches, beeping watches, calculator watches, chronograph watches (digital or nondigital), or any watch with a dedicated start/stop function that isn’t related to setting the time